-Students can complete 2-3 years of the Geography major at Kent State Stark before transitioning to the Kent Campus to complete the degree.
+Students can complete 3 years of the Geography major at Kent State Stark or online before transitioning to the Kent Campus to complete the degree.

 The Geography major comprises the following concentrations:

-- Environmental geographers work as conservation or parks managers, surveyors, remote sensing technicians, ecologists, hydrologists, water resource managers, national park rangers, climatologists, meteorologists, hazards analysts, epidemiologists, and climate change analysts.
+- The Environmental Geography concentration prepares students to work as conservation or parks managers, surveyors, remote sensing technicians, ecologists, hydrologists, water resource managers, national park rangers, climatologists, meteorologists, hazards analysts, epidemiologists and climate change analysts.

-- Social geographers work as city engineers, urban planners, foreign affairs officers, preservationists, non-profit directors, demographers, cultural resources managers, lobbyists, congressional staffers, emergency management specialists, educators, journalists, community development directors, lawyers, and market analysts.
+- The Social Geography concentration prepares students to work as city engineers, urban planners, foreign affairs officers, preservationists, non-profit directors, demographers, cultural resources managers, lobbyists, congressional staffers, emergency management specialists, educators, journalists, community development directors, lawyers and market analysts.